 Becoming a Dutch national

-There are several ways to become a Dutch national: automatically at birth, through paternity acknowledgement or through either the option procedure or naturalisation.
+There are several ways of acquiring Dutch nationality.
+You automatically become a Dutch national if one of your parents is Dutch when you are born.
+Or if paternity is acknowledged by a Dutch national.
+Or through either the option procedure or naturalisation.
 Foreign nationals can apply for Dutch nationality if they have lived in the Netherlands legally for at least five years.

 How to become a Dutch national